ItsMeriem/DataPortfolio/critique-by-design.md

-Viz 2:
+###### Vizualization 2: Bar Charts

 - Can you tell me what you think this is?

-Shpwing number of women making less or at than miniuage wage vs men and bring
+This is showing the number of women making less then or at minimum wage vs men, and it's showing age as well.

-- Can you describe to me what this is telling you?
+- Can you describe to me the story this is telling you?

 Women make less money than men.
-Age?
-There’s more old than young women who are making less than 7.25 which might have an impact
+I'm not sure about age.
+There’s more older than young women who are making less than 7.25.

 - Is there anything you find surprising or confusing?

-Axes are not labelled.
+Confusing: Axes are not labelled.
 Age is not mentioned in the title.
-Help the readers draw the conclusion.
+Mentioning age in the title will help the readers draw the conclusion.

-- Who do you think is the intended audience for this?

-Same as before

 - Is there anything you would change or do differently?

-“Of hourly workers making $7.25 or less, Women make up m….”
+I would change the title to say: “Of hourly workers making $7.25 or less, Women make up m….”

--What do you think of the text (titles, legend etc..)?

-Viz 3:
+###### Vizualization 3: Line graph

 - Can you tell me what you think this is?

-Showing how the number of hourly workers making at or less than 7.25 has decreased over time.
+This is showing how the number of hourly workers making at or less than 7.25 has decreased over time.

 - Can you describe to me what this is telling you?

-Same as before
+Number of hourly workers has decreased over time

 - Is there anything you find surprising or confusing?

 Very clear.
-Glad to see it’s decreased
+Glad to see it has decreased

 - Who do you think is the intended audience for this?

 Anyone.
 Much easier to understand.

 - Is there anything you would change or do differently?
-If you wanted to make it more interesting, you can add the percentages over gender and age.
+If you wanted to make it more interesting, you can add lines for gender and age.
 A line for women , a line for men etc… To show that trends are different for different subgroups

--What do you think of the text (titles, legend etc..)?

-Fine

 ![image](https://github.com/ItsMeriem/Meriem/assets/149505081/cb8413c2-059e-416e-b2ce-0fb0a19178fb)